Detection prospects of solar $g$-modes with LISA: Acknowledgments

 \section{Acknowledgments}

-I would like to express my gratitude to Manan Seth, whose invaluable initial contributions were important in the early stages of this work.
-His untimely passing is a great loss to the academic community, and I will always remain deeply indebted to his support.
-This paper stands as a testament to his legacy, and I am honored to have had the privilege to work with him.
-I would also like to thank B. Malavika, and Siddhant Tripathy for collaboration in the early stages of this work. \\
+I would like to express my sincere gratitude to Manan Seth for the insightful discussions during the early stages of this work.
+His untimely passing is deeply saddening, and I remain grateful for his valuable contributions.
+I also extend my thanks to B. Malavika and Siddhant Tripathy for their collaboration in the initial phases of this research.
+Finally, I am especially grateful to Archana Pai for her crucial suggestions that significantly improved the final results, as well as for her thoughtful comments on the writing of this document.\\